 Enjoy the beach, cafés and some of the quirky seaside architecture that gives Sumner its character.

-Start: Sumner Promenade beside Cave Rock.
+|Start||Sumner Promenade beside Cave Rock|

-Dogs: Must be on a leash along the promenade.
+Must be on leash on promenade.

 The promenade is a wide asphalt path on the seaward side of the seawall and there is another path on the land side.
 On a summer's day the promenade is busy with other walkers, joggers, parents with strollers or people sitting and enjoying the day.